-Two proposed bills directly impact the Preferred Providers Program and specifically Maryland Correctional Enterprises (MCE).
+Two proposed bills directly impact the Employment Works Program and specifically Maryland Correctional Enterprises (MCE).
 Among other mostly technical changes to Maryland’s procurement law, SB 461/HB 723 consolidates pricing authority for Maryland Correctional Enterprises (MCE) under the pricing and selection committee that was originally formed to set prices for the Employment Works Program and expanded several years ago to include Blind Industries of Maryland.
 SB 248/HB 450 requires each State procurement unit to include the dollar value of its contracts with MCE in the total dollar value of its procurements for the purpose of calculating the unit’s performance relative to the State’s minority business enterprise (MBE) goal.

-Along with our Annapolis-based lobbyist, we are monitoring these bills along with other State procurement and disability related bills, and directly engaging when appropriate.
+Along with our Annapolis-based lobbyist, we are monitoring these bills along with other State procurement and disability-related bills, and directly engaging when appropriate.

-The legislation session ends on April 11th.
+The legislative session ends on April 11th.

-Source: Manis, Canning & Associates
+Source: Manis Canning & Associates